Emma-Gairin/RadarOmics/README.md

 ```
 ![Radar plot for all samples](example2/all_samples_pca.png)

-On this plot, we clearly see that developmental stage (organised by row) exerts a major influence on biological processes, although some treatment-specific differences (organised by column) are already visible.
+On this plot, we see that hour post fertilisation (organised by row) exerts a major influence on biological processes, although some treatment-specific differences (organised by column) are already visible.

 In the case of complex, nested experimental treatments, the combination of PCA + LDA (method = "lda") can be used to better extract the footprint of a given treatment on expression profiles.